Tencent/ncnn/docs/developer-guide/element-packing.md

 ### packing style convention

-In practise, elempack 1, 4, 8 are the most common cases.
+In practice, elempack 1, 4, 8 are the most common cases.
 It is possible to use any other packing style in theory.

 The following table show the packing axis used in ncnn for different dimension.